-- Are responsible for using the school computing systems in accordance with the Pupil Acceptable Use Agreement (see appendix 3), which they, or their parents/carers will be expected to sign before being given access to school systems; - Need to have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations; - Need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so; - Will be expected to know and understand school policies on the use of mobile phones, digital cameras and hand-held devices.
+- Are responsible for using the school computing systems in accordance with the Pupil Acceptable Use Agreement (see appendix 3), which they, or their parents/carers will be expected to sign before being given access to school systems; - Should know that school owned devices have monitoring and filtering systems installed, that captures information and blocks access to specific websites.
+Reports from both systems will be scrutinised; - Need to have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations; - Need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so; - Will be expected to know and understand school policies on the use of mobile phones, digital cameras, hand-held and wearable devices.
 They should also know and understand school policies on the taking/use of images, use of social networking sites, video streaming facilities, digital image sharing sites and cyber-bullying.
 This includes the implications of use outside of Dawley Brook Primary School; - As appropriate, are responsible for the safe use of school owned equipment at home, in accordance with the school Acceptable Use Agreement, for these devices and upon completion of a guardianship/loan form. - Should understand the importance of adopting good Online Safety practice when using digital technologies out of school and realise that this Online Safety Policy covers their actions out of school, if related to the use of an externally available web-based system, provided by the school. - Should understand that the school has a 'duty of care' to all pupils.
-The misuse of non-school provided systems, out of school hours, will be investigated by the school in line with the behaviour, anti-bullying, child protection and other safeguarding policies.
+The misuse of non school provided systems, out of school hours, will be investigated by the school in line with the behaviour, anti-bullying, child protection and other safeguarding policies.